LSIND/advanced-python3/README.md

 Class Square:
 - inherits from Rectangle
-- constructor `__init__(self, width)` sets side of shape and calls the cinstructor of base class rectangle
+- constructor `__init__(self, width)` sets side of shape and calls the cinstructor of base class rectangle (constructor chaining).

 ![UML class diagram](https://www.dropbox.com/s/gsvysyhc35drt1s/Shapes.JPG?raw=1)

 ## [Abstract classes and interfaces in Python](https://github.com/LSIND/advanced-python3/tree/master/AbstractAndInterface)
 > Declaration of abstract class and interface in python3
-> *This task and UML class diagram ware taken from C# / Java project to draw an analogy between OOP style of Python and OOP in C# / Java.
+> *This task and UML class diagram were taken from C# / Java project to draw an analogy between OOP style in Python and OOP in C#/Java.
 From this case it's clear that interfaces in Python are a little bit useless: Python has a multiple inheritance, C#/Java - single*

 *ABC* (abstract class) is a part of Python Standart Library.
 As for interfaces, module *zope* can be used.